tommasoVilla/Course_Management_Microservice/api/CreateCourse.md

 **Create Course**
 ----
-  Adds a course with the information provided in the JSON body of the request.
+    Create a course with the provided information
 * **URL**

   /courses/